Jonasgrove/meta_compare/README.md

 # Meta Compare

-The **Meta Compare** pipeline is based in Snakemake and analyzes a multi-sample metagenomic dataset of both Hi-C and shotgun reads, ultimately calculating the percentage abundances of species present in each sample.
+The **Meta Compare** pipeline is based in Snakemake and analyzes a multi-sample metagenomic dataset of both Hi-C and shotgun reads, ultimately calculating the percentage abundances of species present in each sample. **Note: certain aspects still in development.**

 ## More information